Teerp1986/MyJournals/README.md

 My Journals is a CRUD API that allows you to create unlimited number of journals within five categories to choose from.

 Project Features
-+ This is a CRUD API,
++ This is a CRUD API
 + Application is asynchronus
 + Created a dictionary/list, populated it with several values, retrieved at least one value, and used it in program.